JonathanMayeur/marketplace-dapp/avoiding_common_attacks.md

 ```

 5. **Pull over push payment**
 Isolate each external call into its own transaction that can be initiated by the recipient of the call.
 This is used in this project for payments.
-StoreOwners withdraw their funds rather than haveing funds pushed to them automatically.
+StoreOwners withdraw their funds rather than having funds pushed to them automatically.

 ```Solidity
     function withdraw(address storeOwnerAddress) public onlyStoreOwner stopIfEmergency returns(bool){